 This hairy cactus species is popular among growers and gardeners since they can use it to cover holes, drape whole rocks and parts of walls in gardens and any other green spaces.
 Monkey tail hairy cactus branches grow upwards when it’s young, and head downwards later.
 The stems in this hairy cactus species can reach 8 feet in length, making it perfect for large spaces too.

-The stunning hairy cactus flower on this succulent is about 3 inches long and grows straight on the monkey tails of the plant.
+The stunning furry cactus flower on this succulent is about 3 inches long and grows straight on the monkey tails of the plant.
 The monkey tail hairy cactus flower has multiple layers of petals, with bright red (and sometimes orange or purplish-pink) color.
 They stay open for a few days in the summer and then produce fruits.

 Old Lady Cactus (Mammillaria Hahniana)

 Among different types of hairy cactus, the Old Lay Cactus is also indigenous to Mexico.
 It has spherical stems that can get to about 5 inches wide.
 The size of the plant itself can grow up to about 10 inches tall and 20 inches wide.
-These can help you in hairy cactus identification.
+These can help you with hairy cactus identification.

 Peruvian Old Lady Cactus (Espostoa Melanostele)

-Also known as the Cactus Strawflower, due to its resemblance to old lady, the hairy cactus gets its name from it, it is also easier to see when it’s blooming and fruiting.
+Also known as the Cactus Strawflower, due to its resemblance to old lady, this hairy cactus gets its name from it, it is also easier to see when it’s blooming and fruiting.
 Similar to some types of hairy cactus, it is also native to Peru.
 This hairy cactus species produces flowers and edible berry-like fruits.

 The Peruvian Old Lady hairy cactus flower is yellow.
 It opens in the morning and stays open until evening.
 In the evening, the hairy cactus flower closes and stay closed until the next morning.
 The hairy cactus flower also remains closed when it’s raining.
 Remember that if you grow this plant in a container, it won’t mature and flower.